vamshi-afk/python-learning-curve/08-special-functions/readme.md

 ## 🗂 Topics Covered
-- Special methods in Python
+- Special functions in Python
 - ASCII code

 ---

 ## 🧠 Notes

-### 🔸 Special Methods in Python
+### 🔸 Special Functions in Python

 #### ➤ `zip()`
 - Takes multiple iterable objects and aggregates them into a single iterator of tuples, pairing elements by position.